JeffPo's Miscellaneous Railroad Items Page

 While this is not a railroad company, its history is so rich that I could not pass it up.
 And it did have ties to the surrounding railroads, providing supplies and other materials.
 The company specialized in boilers and steam engines.
 Its steam engines powered drills, saws, tractors, and other machinery.
 The company was founded as the Presque Isle Factory in 1840, by Vincent, Himrod & Co.
 They changed their name in 1851 to the Erie City Iron Works.
 A lot of those that went on to work for the big railroads such as the Pennsylvania Railroad got their apprentice work at the Erie City Iron Works.

 An Erie City Iron Works steam engine played a central role in the first oil well.
 I think we’re all familiar with story of Colonel Edwin L. Drake and his oil well in Titusville, PA.
-I actually made a model of the oil well in one of my social studies classes.
+I actually made a model of the oil well in one of my high school social studies classes.

 Drake's oil well.
 Drake is on the right, in the top hat.